Spline Based Search Method For Unmodeled Transient Gravitational Wave Chirps

 \section{Introduction}

-The Advanced Laser Interferometer Gravitational-Wave Observatory (LIGO)~\cite{2016PhRvL.116m1103A} has detected three gravitational wave (GW) signals -- GW150914~\cite{PhysRevLett.116.061102}, GW151226~\cite{PhysRevLett.116.241103}, and GW170104~\cite{PhysRevLett.118.221101} -- across the two observing runs that have taken place so far.
-A fourth event, LVT151012, was discovered in the first observing run but has a much lower significance.
-All the signals above are consistent with the inspiral and merger of binary black holes.
+The tally of confirmed direct gravitational wave (GW) detections now stands at 5 events.
+Across two observing runs, the twin Advanced Laser Interferometer Gravitational-Wave Observatory (LIGO)~\cite{2016PhRvL.116m1103A} detectors found GW150914~\cite{PhysRevLett.116.061102}, GW151226~\cite{PhysRevLett.116.241103}, and GW170104~\cite{PhysRevLett.118.221101} in two-way coincidence.
+All three signals are consistent with binary black hole (BBH) mergers.
+(A fourth BBH merger, LVT151012, was discovered in the first observing run but with marginal significance.)
+These were followed by an additional BBH merger signal, GW170814~\cite{abbott2017gw170814}, that was also the first event to be discovered in a three-way coincidence between the LIGO and Advanced Virgo~\cite{0264-9381-32-2-024001} detectors.
+The second observing run concluded with the remarkable discovery by LIGO and Virgo of GW170817~\cite{PhysRevLett.119.161101}, a binary neutron star inspiral.

-Along with further improvements in the sensitivity of the LIGO detectors, additional second generation detectors -- Advanced Virgo~\cite{0264-9381-32-2-024001}, KAGRA~\cite{2012CQGra..29l4007S} and LIGO-India~\cite{2013IJMPD..2241010U} -- are scheduled to come online over the next several years.
+Along with further improvements in the sensitivity of the LIGO and Virgo detectors, additional second generation detectors -- KAGRA~\cite{2012CQGra..29l4007S} and LIGO-India~\cite{2013IJMPD..2241010U} -- are scheduled to come online over the next several years.
 Besides significantly enhancing overall search sensitivity, combining the data from the upcoming network of detectors will better localize sources on the sky, thereby increasing the chances of finding their electromagnetic counterparts.

 The type of signals detected by LIGO so far have waveforms that can be calculated theoretically as a function of system parameters, allowing parametric data analysis methods, such as matched filtering~\cite{Helstrom}, to be used for their detection and estimation.
 This approach is inapplicable, however, to astrophysical sources that are unanticipated or that emit inherently unpredictable signals.
 Search methods for such unmodeled signals -- known as GW bursts when they are transient -- must use minimal prior assumptions about their waveforms.